The Wreckage on the Shore

 Why We Resist What Would Help

-The defiant person resists treatment not because they want to keep suffering but because treatment feels like another attempt to break their will.
-Every requirement triggers the fight response.
-Every authority figure becomes another person trying to control them.
+Every requirement triggers defiance.
+Every authority figure becomes another person trying to break their will.
 Every rule becomes something to defy.

-This is why arguments don’t work.
+Arguments don’t work.
 You cannot argue someone out of a fight response.
-The defiant system doesn’t negotiate verbally—verbal negotiation itself can feel like a power struggle.
 The system responds to accumulated experience, to repeated encounters that contradict its predictions about power.
-Recovery requires not coercion but invitation, not control but collaboration, not demands for submission but acknowledgment that their power matters.
+Recovery requires invitation, collaboration, acknowledgment that their will is legitimate.

-The person isn’t choosing to fight everything.
-They’re protecting themselves from what felt—and may still feel—like annihilation.
-What looks like defiance is often the system doing exactly what it was designed to do: refuse to be crushed.
+What looks like defiance is often the system doing exactly what it was designed to do: refuse to surrender.

 The Polar Bear: Archetype of Fierce Healing